saleor/saleor-docs/docs/getting-started/creating-superuser.md

 > **Note**
 >
-> This method allows you to create users with a "superuser" status with all system privileges, regardless of specific permission set granted to them.
+> This method allows you to create users with a "superuser" status, meaning they have all system privileges, regardless of the specific permission set granted to them.
 Use this method to create an administrator account only.